hmenager/workflow-is-galaxy-hall/cmsearch-multimodel-wf_workflow_test.md

 cmsearch-multimodel-wf is a CWL Workflow part of ELIXIR project.

-In order to run cmsearch-multimodel-wf workflow with Galaxy-CWL, some modifications must be made in Galaxy-CWL, Cwltool, CWL tools files and CWL workflow files.
+In order to run cmsearch-multimodel-wf workflow with Galaxy-CWL, some modifications must be made in software and CWL files below

+* Galaxy-CWL
+* Cwltool
+* CWL Tools files
+* CWL Workflow files

 This document describes those modifications.